jmjuanes/folio/README.md

 | `yarn typecheck:lite`| Type check Folio Lite.                           |
 | `yarn typecheck:studio` | Type check Folio Studio.                      |

-## Contributing
+## 🤝 Contributing

-Pull requests are always welcome.
-For new features or major changes, please open first a [new issue](https://github.com/jmjuanes/folio/issues) to discuss the new features or the changes you want to add to Folio.
+Pull requests are welcome.
+If you are planning to add a new feature or make a significant change, please open a [discussion or issue](https://github.com/jmjuanes/folio/issues) first - it helps keep the project aligned and avoids duplicated work.

+Before submitting a PR:

+- Make sure your code follows the existing style and structure.
+- Prefer TypeScript and modular design when possible.
+- Keep UI changes minimal unless they improve clarity or usability.
+- If your change affects multiple packages (Lite, Studio, Docs), mention it clearly.

+Bug fixes, documentation improvements, and small enhancements are always appreciated.

 ## License